-If a child presents with behaviour that is more challenging (such as swearing, hitting, derogatory language, attempting to leave school and damaging school property), which cannot be addressed appropriately through the agreed pathway, the adult should seek advice and support from the SLT so they can deal with this together.
+If a child presents with behaviour that is more challenging (such as swearing, hitting, derogatory language, refusal to leave an area for their or others safety, attempting to leave school and damaging school property), which cannot be addressed appropriately through the agreed pathway, the adult should seek advice and support from the SLT so they can deal with this together.
+This may lead to suspension or exclusion.

-Physical attacks/exclusions

-Please refer to the NYCC policy attached.
+Physical attacks/verbal attacks/unsafe behaviour- exclusions and suspensions Please refer to the NYCC policy attached.